lattirust/lattirust/BLOGPOST.md

 Ingonyama's ICICLE CUDA Backend provides an implementation that supports two algorithms for NTT acceleration: `radix-2` and `mixed-radix`.
 These algorithms are variations of the Cooley-Tukey Butterfly Algorithm, optimized for finite fields.
 The choice between them depends on the degree of the polynomial and the available hardware resources, as each has distinct computational and memory requirements.

-The Radix-2 NTT algorithm is designed for input sequences whose lengths are powers of two, leveraging a divide-and-conquer approach to simplify computations.
+The Radix-2 NTT algorithm is designed for input sequences whose lengths are powers of two.
 The input sequence is recursively divided into smaller subsequences of even-indexed and odd-indexed elements.
 This process halves the problem size at each stage.
 The core of the computation lies in the butterfly operation, where pairs of elements are combined using a modular arithmetic formula.
 Precomputed twiddle factors, which are roots of unity in the finite field, are used to optimize these operations.
 A final step reorders the output from a bit-reversed sequence into its natural order.

 The butterfly operation for Radix-2 is: